InvasiveH8ter/NASDM/README.md

 as well as for customizing the timeframe, extent modeled and resolution of inputs and model outputs.

-The following will direct you to where the specific customization examples are located
+The following will direct you to where the specific customization examples can be found.

+It is recommended that you store any of your own files within the same folder as your scripts which will allow you to just use the filename as the path when importing your data.

 #### Spatial Extent